jeffreyziegler/jeffreyziegler.github.io/pages/pubs.md

 </details>
 <br/>

-**Ziegler, Jeffrey**. ”The Expansion of the Catholic Church: Serving Members, Eliminating Competition, or Lobbying Allies?”.
+**Ziegler, Jeffrey**. ”The Expansion of the Catholic Church: Serving Members, Eliminating Religious Competition, or Supporting Political Allies?”.

 <br/>